1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Companion cells use ATP to load sugars into sieve tubes, generating pressure flow.

-76. The cohesion-tension theory of water transport explains:
+76. The cohesion-tension theory of water transport explains ____________.

 A) Phloem transport